romisaa5/Animation/README.md

 # Animation in Flutter

+## 📌 Description
+This repository is a summarized reference for everything I learn during the **Flutter Animation** course.
+It contains organized notes, explanations, and practical code examples covering both **implicit** and **explicit** animations.
+The aim is to create a clear and concise resource that I can revisit anytime, and also serve as a helpful reference for others who want to learn Flutter animations.

 # 🎯 Types of Animation Widgets in Flutter

 In Flutter, animation widgets are divided into **two main types**: